Gdog12g4/Pokemon_Type_Game/README.md

-# **Pokemon Type Game (Python)** by Gerald Fleming
+# **Pokemon Types Game (Python)** by Gerald Fleming

 ## A Beginner Level Python project to outline the flow of a project as well as use of modules and functions.
 #
 ## Pokemon battle simulator based on real up-to-date strength and weakness charts.
-We use the Random() module as well as multiple custom functions to make difficult task easier by breaking them into individual parts.
+We use the Random() module as well as multiple custom functions to make difficult tasks easier by breaking them into individual parts.

 #